mannympwanga/portfolio/README.md

 ## Deploy on Vercel

-This Applaction was deployed on Vercel the link  will take yo the appliction https://portfolio-emmanuel.vercel.app/
+This Applaction was deployed on Vercel the link will take you to the appliction https://portfolio-emmanuel.vercel.app/